Product Creation is a Moral Act

 People say I’m crazy.
 People want an explanation.
 This is that explanation.

 Product creation is a moral act.
 Predictable outcomes follow product creation, use, and disposal.
 These outcomes affect people.
 They can be good, bad, mixed, and anywhere in between.
 In this way, product creation is the treatment of other people, scaled.
 Any one piece of packaging is small, sure.
 But packaging is used millions, billions of times.
 A small thing multiplied by 100 million is no longer a small thing.
-Packaging has a geological footprint.
-It’s everywhere.
-Harmful compounds from packaging are in your blood, brain, and womb.
-That was never the deal.
+There is a 1.6 million square kilometer plastic garbage patch in the Pacific Ocean.
+Our world is awash in garbage.
+Harmful compounds from packaging are in us.
+That ain't good.
+It was never the deal.
 Had it been the deal we would have rioted.

 If product creation is a moral act then there are moral deliberations.
 How do you consider others?
 Do you cultivate empathy or hide from it?
-What is the life cycle of your materials?
+What are the life cycles of your materials?
 Do you hide the worst aspects of your products?
 Are you honest about recyclability?
 Do you search for your personal connection to what is wrong?
-If so, do you ready your body, mind, and mettle to right the wrong?
+Do you ready your body, mind, and mettle to right the wrong?

 If product creation is a moral act with moral deliberations then there are morally good outcomes, morally bad outcomes and everything in between.
-Let’s look at a bad, but illustrative, example that the packaging industry repeats like it has a love of farce.
+Let’s look at a bad, but illustrative, example that the packaging industry repeats sadly often.

 Plastisol is a spongy polyvinyl chloride (PVC) compound.
 In packaging it commonly forms a seal between two hard surfaces, like a cap and a jar.

 Plastisol gives off volatile organic gasses[1] harmful to your health.
 By law, manufacturers are responsible for putting a Prop 65 warning on products containing PVC[2] sold in California.
+Prop 65 identifies products containing chemical compounds known to cause cancer, birth defects or other reproductive harm.
 Uncle Sam may not be far behind.[3]
-Given the risk, why use PVC where it touches food and gives off harmful gasses into a contained space, like a jar of honey?
-There are other ways to create a seal, like fit.
+Given the risk, why use PVC where it touches food and gives off harmful gasses in a contained space, like a jar of honey?
+There are other ways to create a seal.
+Fit and safer materials are two.
 A controlled crystallization process for a velvety honey increases desirability and makes the honey a soft, non-leaking solid.
 We don’t use a compounding human harm to hold your food.[4]
-I’m surprised I have to say this.
+I'm surprised I have to say this.

 Nope

-The first honey company to go plastisol-free is–no joke–led by “the dumb beekeeper.”
-Even more damning for our competitors, it’s a good description.
-What’s their excuse?
+The first honey company to go plastic and plastisol-free is led by “the dumb beekeeper.”
+Worse yet, it’s a good description.
+Why did a better lip balm tube fall to a dumb beekeeper?

 ”the dumb beekeeper”

-Bisphenols are a class of synthetic petrochemical compounds used to give plastics certain characteristics.
+Bisphenols are a class of synthetic compounds made from oil.
+They give plastics functional characteristics.
 Around 2007, studies began linking Bisphenol A (BPA)[5] to interference in human hormones.
-Interference in hormones leads to increased risk of reproductive harm, metabolic disease and cancer.
-Because of awakening customer wariness, companies made a big hullabaloo about removing BPA from their products (BPA Free!).
+Interference in hormones leads to all kinds of bad things.
+Due to customer wariness, companies made a big hullabaloo about removing BPA from their products (BPA Free!).
 But many simply swapped in Bisphenol S (BPS).
 They swapped out a known danger for a likely dangerous but technically unknown.
-And lo!
-A compound from the same class of compounds has similar risks![6]
+Can you guess the rest?
+BPS has similar, if not greater, risks.[6]
 Who coulda seen that one coming?
 This happens again and again and again and again.
 When science identifies a harm, industry swaps in an unknown.
-It’s a game of musical chairs, except the person who doesn’t get a chair gets a chronic illness.
+It’s like a game of musical chairs, except instead of having fun everyone is being deceptive and grinning.

 I do not know why we so routinely hide from the reality of moral deliberations, acts, and consequences.
 In business, we have dim absolving sayings and whinings, “it’s just business.”
 Or “this is how we do it.”
 Or, “it’d be hard.”
 My business is a big part of my acts while I’m blessed to be on this earth.
 I refuse to pretend business is an amoral space, especially when amorality is used to justify lack of good innovation.

 The failings I allege are my own.
 Our first lip balms were plastic.
 That is my failing.
-Our second tubes were going to be PFAS-cardboard.
-But, praise be, I decided I’d rather fail than pass the predictable harm of PFAS to anyone.
+Our second tubes were going to be cardboard coated in particularly scary and lasting industrial pollutant, perfluoroalkyl/polyfluoroalkyl substances (PFAS).
+I decided I’d rather fail going for something good than pass the predictable harm of PFAS to anyone.
 Acknowledging my personal connection to what is wrong was the first step in remedy.
+Drew’s Honeybees may fail, but we will live our values.

 Atticus didn’t win.
 He fought the good fight.